SQLAlchemy to Django integration library

 You need to include aldjemy at the end of INSTALLED_APPS.
 When models are imported, aldjemy will read all models and contribute sa attribute to them. sa attribute is a class, mapped to Table class.

 Internally, aldjemy generates tables from Django models.
 This is an important distinction from the standard decision of using SQLAlchemy reflection.

 Explicit joins is part of SQLAlchemy philosophy, so aldjemy can’t get you exactly the same experience as Django.
 But aldjemy is not positioned as Django ORM drop-in replacement.
 It’s a helper for special situations.

 We have some stuff in the aldjemy cache too:

-from aldjemy_forked import core core.Cache.models # All generated models core.get_tables() # All tables, and M2M tables too
+from aldjemy import core core.Cache.models # All generated models core.get_tables() # All tables, and M2M tables too

 You can use this stuff if you need - maybe you want to build queries with tables, or something like this.

 You can add your own field types to map django types to sqlalchemy ones with ALDJEMY_DATA_TYPES settings parameter.
 Parameter must be a dict, key is result of field.get_internal_type(), value must be a one arg function.
 You can get idea from aldjemy.types.